 Squirrels get the X Factor

 Red squirrels are settling into a new role as TV stars thanks to SDF funding.
 The Wensleydale Red Squirrel Group received a grant of £2,008 to set up a video camera that focuses on a squirrel feeder near a house in Appersett Ghyll that is owned by one of the Group's volunteers.The equipment records live video footage and sends it via the internet to a special 32” monitor in the free area of the Dales Countryside Museum in Hawes.
 Visitors are able to watch footage of the squirrels feeding in their natural environment.
 National Park Rangers and Dales Volunteers helped with the installation and now supervise the project’s long-term management.

 Other completed projects

-- The production costs for a film about sites of special scientific interest in the National Park that was filmed by the local film maker Geoff Kerr (£4,000)
+- Production costs - film about sites of special scientific interest in the National Park (£4,000)

 And in the pipeline...

 - Hand tools to deliver a 5 year programme of conservation activity days by volunteers at 12 Yorkshire Wildlife Trust Nature Reserves in the National Park (£1,913)